-3 Internal Audit Annual Plan 2022/23 Delivery
+3 Internal Audit Annual Plan 2023/24 Delivery

 - 3.1 The Internal Audit team continue to work from home, facilitated by the use of MS Teams and access to network drives and business applications.
 The team attend Council premises as necessary to obtain information or assurances as required.
-There has been no impairment to the independence or objectivity of the Internal Audit function arising from deployment to non-audit work or from consulting work during the year. - 3.2 The revisions to the Internal Audit Annual Plan 2022/23 were approved by the Audit Committee.
-The following Audits have been removed from the 2022/23 Audit Plan in February 2023: - Workforce Planning (Assurance-Risk) Delayed awaiting service staff appointments.
-(7 February 2023 Internal Audit Mid-Term Performance Report 2022/23). - Health & Safety (Assurance Risk) Delayed as external assessment of Health and Safety is being completed.
-(7 February 2023 - Internal Audit Mid-Term Performance Report 2022/23). - School Budgets Devolved School Management (Assurance Risk) delayed until the 2023/24 audit plan as a result of the resource constraints within the year.
-(7 February 2023 - Internal Audit Mid-Term Performance Report 2022/23). - 3.3 It is further noted that a review of Complaints (Assurance Cyclical) has been removed from the Audit plan for 2022/23 awaiting the implementation of the new Granicus system.
-The Review of Justice Services that had been agreed in February 2023 to not be completed was included in place of this audit.
-Due to resourcing constraints audits of Children's Residential and Day Services and Schools. - 3.4 The range and breadth of Internal Audit work, which amounts to 89% completion of the revised Internal Audit Plan, performed during the year, which is listed below, is sufficient to inform the Internal Audit assurance opinion.
+There has been no impairment to the independence or objectivity of the Internal Audit function arising from deployment to non-audit work or from consulting work during the year. - 3.2 The revisions to the Internal Audit Annual Plan 2023/24 were approved by the Audit Committee.
+The following Audits have been removed from the 2023/24 Audit Plan in January 2024: - Property Assets and Property Strategy was replaced with requested work on the Hillend Project Water Pipe delays.
+(29 January 2024 Internal Audit Mid-Term Performance Report 2023/24). - Workforce Planning was replaced with additional work on a review of leases reported to the Audit & Governance Committee on the 29 January 2024 (29 January 2024 Internal Audit Mid-Term Performance Report 2023/24). - 3.3 It is further noted that a review of Children's Services Continued Care has been removed from the Audit plan for 2023/24 as the work will be incorporated into the Social Work Children Services to Adult Services Transition review that will be completed as part of the 2024/25 approved audit plan.
+The Review Growing Council, Budgeting for Growth has been replaced by assurance work on the Renfrewshire Council Bowles report comparing current practice within the Council with that external review of Renfrewshire Council this work remains ongoing and will be reported to the September 2024 Audit Committee. - 3.4 The range and breadth of Internal Audit work, which amounts to 79% completion of the revised Internal Audit Plan, performed during the year, which is listed below, is sufficient to inform the Internal Audit assurance opinion.